unytics/bigfunctions/README.md

 ## 💡 Why BigFunctions?

-BigQuery, with native and remote routines, is really powerful. **BigFunctions take the most of that by offering ready-to-use functions with useful features for data-teams**.
+BigQuery, with native and remote routines, is really powerful. **BigFunctions take the most of that by offering ready-to-use functions + tooling to boost your data-teams**.

-We believe no-one should be reinventing the wheel and open-source is the best way to fight against that. 👉 Let's Play and Contribute!
+We believe no-one should be reinventing the wheel and open-source is the best way to fight against that.

+Now, let's Play 👇

 <br>